-The Secretary is responsible for all administrative and operational matters of the Board to ensure compliance with relevant sections of The Cities Act.
-In accordance with Section 192(4.1) the Secretary of the Board of Revision must take an official oath in the prescribed form prior to carrying out any duties, power or function of the board.
+The secretary is responsible for all administrative and operational matters of the board to ensure compliance with relevant sections of The Cities Act.

-The duties and responsibilities of the Secretary include:
+Duties and responsibilities of the secretary include:

-- Assist the Board Chair in the facilitation of orientation and training of Board members on legislative requirements, assessment system, hearing protocol and decision writing. - ❖ Ensure appeals are in the prescribed form and contain relevant information as set out in Section 197 of The Cities Act. - Serve notice of hearing at least 30 days prior to the sitting of the Panel. - ❖ Collect and/or reimburse assessment appeal fees. - ❖ Schedule hearings and produce hearing dockets for Panels. - Process requests for withdrawal of appeals. - Process requests for recording of hearings and production of a transcript. - ❖ Distribute decisions to parties within 180 days after the assessment notices have been sent out, including instructions regarding appeals to the Saskatchewan Municipal Board, Assessment Appeals Committee (SMBAAC). - Transmit appealed records to Saskatchewan Municipal Board, Assessment Appeals Committee (SMBAAC). - ❖ Arrange for legal opinions and/or presentations by the Board's Legal Counsel, as required. - ❖ Update the Board's Policy and Procedures manual, as required.
+- Participate in required board training. - Consult with the board chair regarding the orientation and training of board members on legislative requirements, assessment system, hearing protocol and decision writing. - Review received notice of appeals for completion.
+The appeal must be in the prescribed form and contain information as set out in s.197 of The Cities Act: - Details about the assessment error - A specific reason why the appeal is being made - A summary of the material facts - Contact appellants when notices of appeal are insufficient and provide 14 days to allow for perfection of grounds of appeal. - Serve notice of hearing at least 30 days prior to the sitting of the panel. - Collect and/or reimburse assessment appeal fees. - Schedule hearings and produce hearing dockets for panels. - Create panels of three members to hear appeals.
+Panel composition will vary according to availability of members. - Process requests for appeal withdrawal. - Prepare Request for Court Reporter for recording of hearings and production of a transcript. - Prepare Confidentiality Orders s.
+201(1) and 202(1) of The Cities Act (appendix E - confidentiality order) - Distribute decisions to parties within 180 days after the assessment notices have been sent out, including instructions regarding appeals to the Saskatchewan Municipal Board, Assessment Appeals Committee (SMBAAC). - Transmit appealed records to the SMBAAC. - Arrange for legal opinions and/or presentations by the board's legal counsel, as required. - Update the board manual, as required.